 - The Flinders Peak Feature - incorporates a carpet of groundcovers over rocky outcrops positioned to create a symbolic representation of Flinders Peak.

 - The Tea House - is a special building designed for holding Japanese tea ceremonies.
 It is built using simple rustic materials and is usually surrounded by a small garden called a roji.
 The garden has an important function in preparing the guests for the Japanese tea ceremony.

-The first stage of the garden has been constructed over a 12 month period utilising Ipswich City Council staff and a variety of employment initiatives.
+The first stage of the garden was constructed over a 12 month period utilising Ipswich City Council staff and a variety of employment initiatives.
+It was opened on 17 May 2001 by former Ipswich Mayor John Nugent and Mayor Saburo Iwanami of Nerima to commemorate the Sister City Relationship between Ipswich City and Nerima City, Japan.
 The first element to be constructed was the Sea, its island and rockwork.
 The Entry Gate, Bridges and pathways were then added before finally the planting.
 No significant vegetation was removed during the construction of the garden and it has been designed to allow access by wheel chairs.

 The garden will be a dynamic landscape and will change with the seasons.
 As a garden of this nature is considered young at 500 years we do not presume that it will reach its full potential for many years to come, however as the two cities of Ipswich and Nerima grow so to will this garden.